openlists/SpikeResources/README.md

 ## Data Management

-Single neuron data is recorded with multiple different amplifiers and recording systems from different companinies, often with different proprietary file formats.
-This section collects tools and resources related to data management for neural recordings and single-unit data.
+Single-unit data can be recorded with various different amplifiers and recording systems from different companies, often with different proprietary file formats.
+This section collects tools and resources related to data management for neural recordings of single- an multi-unit data.

 ### Neurodata Without Borders